QwikDev/qwik/docs/RESUMABLE.md

 # Resumable vs Replayable

-A key concept of Qoot applications is that they are resumable from server-side-rendered state.
+A key concept of Qwik applications is that they are resumable from server-side-rendered state.
 Best way to explain resumability is to understand how the current generation of frameworks are replayable.

 ## Frameworks must understand the application